 If you want to see a full list of committee members/roles and who else does what for the club then check out the ‘Committee and contacts’ page.
 It goes without saying that offers of assistance and ideas are more than welcome from anyone at any time.

-As always the venue is a closely guarded secret for now so check back here in the summer for details, entries links, kit lists etc etc.
+Dates for next year’s GMC have been announced: 11th & 12th October As always the venue is a closely guarded secret for now so check back here in the summer for details, entries links, kit lists etc etc.

 In the meantime, GMC organiser Dave Kirk has been in touch with WIM and WSX orienteers who have set up the Purbeck Hill Challenge, a one day trail/orienteering race closely based on the GMC idea of mixing up scales and terrain to give that interesting navigational twist.
+This will be held 15/2/25 near Swanage so if you’re likely to be down south in that area around that time then they’d love to see you.
+Entries open now at Early Bird rates, due to increase slightly 1st Jan, with a cap of 100 entries.

 (BTW, one of the main people involved with the PHC is one Rob Mills who used to be a GRAMP member many moons ago.)

-Many thanks to Tim for planning and to Ian for collecting
+Results RouteGadget Many thanks to Tim for planning and to Ian for collecting

-Hopefully, we’re not teaching anyone to suck eggs here but it is worth reminding ourselves that if something does happen and we are not prepared, then others may be inconvenienced or worse, because of this.ย So, a few items that we should all seriously consider carrying with us on our run – some should not really be for discussion!
+Hopefully, we’re not teaching anyone to suck eggs here but it is worth reminding ourselves that if something does happen and we are not prepared, then others may be inconvenienced or worse, because of this.
+So, a few items that we should all seriously consider carrying with us on our run – some should not really be for discussion!

-– Mobile phone โ€“ the organiser/planner’s number is on the map for a reason!
+– Primary headtorch (obvious!) – Compass (obvious!) – Spare headtorch or equivalent light source (essential)* – Whistle (essential) – Mobile phone – the organiser/planner’s number is on the map for a reason!

 * NOTE: Spare battery for your main headtorch, is not a replacement for a separate spare torch, as it could be more than your battery that has runout/failed.

-It is colder at night, so consider what you wear.ย What if you did injury yourself or maybe just weren’t up to feeling running at your usual speed โ€“ you will become cold very quickly if you are not running or going at your usual speed.ย We do night O through the winter, so keep that in mind and maybe take a bumbag with extra clothing.
+It is colder at night, so consider what you wear.
+What if you did injury yourself or maybe just weren’t up to feeling running at your usual speed – you will become cold very quickly if you are not running or going at your usual speed.
+We do night O through the winter, so keep that in mind and maybe take a bumbag with extra clothing.

-If you are new to night orienteering be aware it may take you longer than ‘normal’ โ€“ much longer for some.ย Also, if you are not at TD5 level, you really should be doing this in the daylight before taking on night orienteering as the Deeside Night Cup (long) and the mini-cup (short) is planned with NO dispensation for it being dark.ย Maybe you are at TD5 level but never night O’d before โ€“ speak to someone about a shadowed run.
+If you are new to night orienteering be aware it may take you longer than ‘normal’ – much longer for some.
+Also, if you are not at TD5 level, you really should be doing this in the daylight before taking on night orienteering as the Deeside Night Cup (long) and the mini-cup (short) is planned with NO dispensation for it being dark.
+Maybe you are at TD5 level but never night O’d before – speak to someone about a shadowed run.
 Use the club member email to put a message round that you’d appreciate some mentoring and which DNC events you plan to attend and someone will respond.

 Safety – A risk assessment will have been carried out by the organiser, but participants take part at their own risk and are responsible for their own safety during the event.
 We’ll be sharing parks/streets/woods with others so be courteous to other users and watch out for bikes/dogs/horseriders.